GitJit-max/learning-linux/chapter/10-additional.md

 Installation of a GNU / Linux typically starts with the creation of a bootable USB drive, but most distributions can be run directly from such bootable USB drives without installing (onto the computer's internal storage drive).
 This allows users to try out GNU / Linux and it's various distributions without making any changes to their existing system.
 It’s a way to experiment, recover data from a broken system, or have a portable operating system that one can use on different machines.

 ### Create a bootable USB drive

 Creating a bootable USB drive is not trivial, and requires installing a boot drive creation utility such as [Rufus](https://rufus.ie/en/), [Balena Etcher](https://etcher.balena.io) or [Ventoy](https://www.ventoy.net/).
 In addition, you must download the correct ISO file from the official website of the distribution you want to (see [Chapter 1, Section: Suggested Distributions](01-intro.md#suggested-distributions)).
 The ISO file must be copied to a USB drive in a way that makes it bootable, using afore mentioned software.

-### Boot from a USB drive
+### Boot from a USB drive [^koodikanava]

+[^koodikanava]: [Koodi Kanava, Kimmo Kujansuu - Helpolla komennolla pääset biosiin, accessed 2025](https://www.youtube.com/watch?v=YbKrDbHRsTg)

 Booting a computer from a USB drive may not trivial, as it usually requires changing some UEFI/BIOS system settings.
 Some GNU / Linux distributions cannot be installed unless the Secure Boot feature is disabled.
 Installation continues by changing the boot order to favor USB before the computer's internal boot drive.

 The UEFI/BIOS settings can usually be accessed by pressing a hardware-specific key such as Del, Esc, F2, F10, F12 during boot-up.
 Ease of access to system settings also depends on the existing UEFI/BIOS settings.
 You may have the post boot delay time set to zero, during which pressing the hardware-specific key proves impossible - In which case you will never get in.

-You can try to instruct and already running computer to boot into UEFI/BIOS from from the Windows command line (` Win + R ` + ` cmd.exe↵ `) with the command ` shutdown /r /fw↵ ` or a linux terminal with the command ` $ sudo systemctl reboot --firmware-setup↵ `. [^koodikanava]
+You can try to instruct an already running computer to boot into UEFI/BIOS from:

-[^koodikanava]: [Koodi Kanava, Kimmo Kujansuu - Helpolla komennolla pääset biosiin, accessed 2025](https://www.youtube.com/watch?v=YbKrDbHRsTg)
+- The Windows command line ` Win + R ` + ` cmd.exe↵ `:
+    - With the command ` shutdown /r /fw↵ `
+- A linux terminal:
+    - With the command ` $ sudo systemctl reboot --firmware-setup↵ `

 <a id="disk-partitioning"></a>

-### Disk partitioning
+### Disk partitioning in live mode

 After a successful boot with the USB drive, you should arrive to a graphical user interface of the GNU / Linux operating system referred to as a live session.
 Live mode session is almost like a fully functioning instance of the operating system.
 In live mode, you have access to most of the features and applications as if you had installed it on your internal storage drive.
 Follow the on-screen prompts to begin the installation process.
 If not prompted, installation continues by finding the installer.
 Most live sessions have an "Install" icon on the desktop for this.
 Progressing from here requires some understanding of disk partitioning.

 > [!WARNING]
 > When partitioning a storage disk for GNU / Linux, it is strongly encouraged to expand the (U)EFI FAT32 boot partition to at least 500 MB.
 The 100 MB created by Windows will most likely prove too low in the long run.
 Problems may occur when the Linux kernel is updated.
 Everything may seem to work, but the Linux kernel, doesn't update, and you might not even get an error message about it.

-- **EXT4** (Fourth Extended Filesystem) is a good choice and the default filesystem for most GNU / Linux distributions.
+**EXT4** (Fourth Extended Filesystem) is a good choice and the default filesystem for most GNU / Linux distributions.
 More advanced users may prefer the BTRFS (B-Tree File System) for its additional features such as snapshots - However BTRFS is slower than EXT4 especially when dealing with large data writes.

-- **exFAT** (Extensible File Allocation Table) and **NTFS** (New Technology File System) are good file system alternatives for partitions to be shared between different operating systems such as GNU / Linux and Microsoft Windows.
+**exFAT** (Extensible File Allocation Table) and **NTFS** (New Technology File System) are good file system alternatives for partitions to be shared between different operating systems such as GNU / Linux and Microsoft Windows.
 Of these, exFAT is the most straightforward and the best performing.
 NTFS is the default file system for the Windows operating system, but Windows-level NTFS performance is currently not achievable in GNU / Linux.

+#### Need for swap has decreased

-- Otherwise, the complex disk partitioning traditionally used in GNU / Linux distributions (even single-disk configurations) is no longer necessary on today's home computers; And it has little use in home use today.
+The complex disk partitioning traditionally used in GNU / Linux (even single-disk configurations) is no longer necessary on today's home computers; And it has little use in home use today.
 If the disk system is partitioned the old style and runs out of space, then in the worst case, the machine may even crash.

 > The first function created for Linux at the request of an outsider was the ability to extend main memory with **swap memory**, completed on Christmas Day 1991.
 Torvalds ’own 386 machine (which was assembled from parts, unbranded) had four megabytes of memory, but users with a smaller number (especially one German user who originally made the request) were in trouble with the lack of main memory.
 This feature was significant in early 1992 because it played a major role in system performance and contributed positively to the Linux kernel.

 In Linux, the swap space has traditionally been located on a separate hard disk partition with its own file system optimized for swap use.
 The speed advantage achieved in this way is now so marginal that the same can be done well by taking the space available for virtual memory from a standard disk partition.

 In addition, the need for swaps has decreased or even disappeared as the amount of main memory increased.
-At the same time, the opposite of swap is common, in which files in mass memory, which are often needed, are copied to main memory to speed up their reading.
+At the same time, the opposite of swap is common, in which files in mass memory, which are often needed, are copied to main memory to speed up their reading (see [Chapter 2, Section: RAM-disk](02-basic.md#ram-disk-ramdisk)).

 > [!TIP]
 > Partitions can be resized, moved, deleted and created with `$ gparted ` in GNU / Linux and with ` diskmgmt.exe ` in Microsoft Windows (` Win + X ` + Disk Management).